yyang-pplus/yyang-pplus.github.io/_posts/2020-06-10-user-defined-output-stream-buffers.md

 # Conclusion

 In today's post, I have shown you a few examples of user-defined output stream buffers, from a simple unbuffered one to a slightly more completed buffered one.
 The key to implement an output stream buffer is in understanding when and how to override the corresponding virtual functions to manipulate the put area, if any, appropriately.
+[The complete code for this article can be found on my Github]({{site.github.repository_url}}/tree/master/_includes/src/2020-06-10-user-defined-output-stream-buffers).

 Unfortunately, output stream buffers are only half of the story.
 Guess what's the other half?
 Yes, the input stream buffers.
 For various reasons, the input stream buffers are a bit more involved than the output stream buffers.
 But, do not worry.
 I will have you covered, in [my next post]({{page.next.url}}).